-Definition: is a group of rare skin disorders that cause blisters and sores on the skin or mucous membranes, such as in the mouth or on the genitals.
+Definition: is a group of rare skin disorders that cause blisters and sores on the skin or mucous membranes, such as in the mouth or genitals.

-Pemphigus foliaceus affects the skin and tends to cause more itching than painful.
-Pemphigus can occur at any age, but is more common in middle-aged or older people.
+Pemphigus foliaceus affects the skin and tends to cause more itching than pain.
+Pemphigus can occur at any age but is more common in middle-aged or older people.

-Pemphigus should not be confused with bullous pemphigoid , another condition of the skin with blisters.
+Pemphigus should not be confused with bullous pemphigoid, another skin condition with blisters.

-It is mediated by circulating autoantibodies directed against surfaces of keratinocyte cells.
-A life-threatening disease, it has a mortality rate of approximately 5-15%.
+It is mediated by circulating autoantibodies directed against the surfaces of keratinocyte cells.
+A life-threatening disease has a mortality rate of approximately 5-15%.

 Pemphigus is characterized by blisters on the skin and mucous membranes.
 The blisters break easily, leaving open sores that can ooze and become infected.